About our Club

 - Collections in 3 local Schools as part of a wider education exercise regarding Polio.

-The Membership Committee is chaired by Bill Tillotson.
+The Membership Committee is chaired by Bob Short.
 This group is responsible for ensuring the smooth running of the club, ordering of meals, welcoming visitors both from the UK and Overseas.

 The activities we organise are varied and include a Public Speaking Competition, a Young Chef Competition, a Technology Tournament, a Photography Competition, an Essay Competition and a Music Concert.